Parameter-Efficient Multi-Task Learning via Progressive Task-Specific Adaptation: PROPOSED APPROACH

-We hypothesize that leveraging task similarity can enhance knowledge transfer across tasks while reducing conflicts, boosting multi-task performance with fewer trainable parameters.
-Based on this, we introduce \textit{progressive task-specific multi-task adaptation} of pre-trained models, which balances the two extremes of individual single-task and shared multi-task adaptations.
-In our approach, adapter modules are shared among tasks in early layers and gradually become more task-specific in later layers.
+In our approach, adapter modules are shared across tasks in early layers and gradually become more task-specific in later layers.
 To reduce task interference, we assign similar tasks to an adapter module.
-This intelligent parameter sharing allows for effective knowledge transfer among tasks while reducing task conflicts, addressing both the knowledge transfer limitations of individual single-task adaptation and the task interference challenges of shared multi-task adaptation.
+This intelligent parameter sharing enables effective knowledge transfer among tasks while reducing task conflicts, addressing both the knowledge transfer limitations of individual single-task adaptation and the task interference challenges of shared multi-task adaptation.
 This architecture achieves better inference cost than individual single-task adaptation by significantly reducing the number of dedicated adapter modules.
-With moderately higher inference cost than shared multi-task adaptation, this architecture offers significant performance improvement.
+With a moderately higher inference cost than shared multi-task adaptation, this architecture offers significant performance improvement.

 We define a \textit{task group} as a set of tasks assigned to a single adapter module.
-Adding multiple adapter modules for different task groups within a layer effectively creates copies of that layer, with each copy specialized for a particular task group.
+Adding multiple modules of this type within a layer effectively creates copies of that layer, with each copy specialized for a task group.
 Each copy's parameters are updated based on the combined loss for its respective task group.
-As a result, the progressive task-specific adaptation shown in Figure~\ref{fig:peft_tglora} is equivalent to transforming a linear architecture to a tree-like structure, where task-specific decoders serve as leaves.
-Each path from the root to a leaf represents a different task, and a task's path can be identified by the specific decoder at its endpoint.
-The tree-like structure ensures the task specificity of adapter modules.
-While this architecture could demand significant memory and training cost with full fine-tuning, it can be efficiently implemented with adapter modules.
-Notably, adapter modules in the final layer can be shared across multiple tasks rather than being task-specific.
-This helps to limit the proliferation of adapter modules and manage the resulting tree's width in the case of extreme MTL, addressing the linear expansion of task-specific modules observed in MTLoRA.
+As a result, the progressive task-specific adaptation shown in Figure~\ref{fig:peft_tglora} is equivalent to transforming a linear architecture into a branched structure, where the task-specific decoders serve as the leaves.
+The tree-like structure ensures the task specificity of the adapter modules.
+Notably, the adapter modules in the final layer can be shared across multiple tasks rather than being task-specific.
+This helps limit the proliferation of adapter modules and manage the resulting tree's width in the case of extreme MTL, addressing the linear expansion of task-specific modules observed in MTLoRA.